crinis/sourcebans-docker/README.md

 ### Environment Variables

 * `INSTALL` - If set to "true" this copies Sourcebans into the `/var/www/html` directory and may override your manual changes.
 This should be set on first install and can be enabled for a convenient update. **Always make a full backup before setting this to 'true'!**
+* `SET_OWNER` - If set to "true" the ownership of the `/var/www/html` directory is recursively set to the webserver user and group.
+This only works as root.

 ### Volumes